-- Biotherapeutic research – Many therapeutic monoclonal antibodies have been generated originally in mice.
-Chimeric antibodies were made to reduce the immunogenicity of mouse antibodies before humanization was widely adopted.
-Examples of chimeric antibodies containing human constant domains and mouse variable domains in the clinic include infliximab, rituximab and abciximab (please note some of these are available in our Research Grade Biosimilars range).
-Since a chimeric antibody is substantially cheaper to make than a fully humanized antibody, they may be useful at the early stages of biotherapeutics research.
-Indeed, we routinely make them as controls as part of our humanization service.
+- Biotherapeutic research – Many therapeutic monoclonal antibodies were originally generated in mice and chimerized to reduce immunogenicity in humans, before humanization was widely adopted.
+Examples of chimeric antibodies in the clinic include infliximab, rituximab and abciximab (see our Research Grade Biosimilars range).
+Chimeric antibodies containing human constant domains and mouse variable domains are substantially cheaper than fully humanized antibodies.
+This makes them useful at the early stages of biotherapeutics research.

 - In vivo research – ‘Species switched’ chimeric antibodies allow the use of an antibody in animal models with reduced anti-species immune responses.
 Quite often antibodies may be generated in one species, for example rat, and the disease animal model being used maybe another, for example mouse – here a chimeric antibody with mouse constant regions (partially “murinized”) will result in reduced immunogenicity.
 Note that by subtype switching or using our Fc Silent™ mutations you can also modulate effector functions (ADCC or CDC).

-Example Product – OX86; the original monoclonal antibody [OX86] (which has been extensively used in vivo) is rat anti-mouse CD134 antibody (Ab00110-6.1), using our proprietary recombinant antibody platform, we have generated a mouse anti-mouse version Ab00110-1.1.
+Example Product – OX86; the original monoclonal antibody [OX86] (which has been extensively used in vivo) is rat antibody targeting mouse CD134 (Ab00110-6.1).
+Using our proprietary recombinant antibody platform, we have generated a mouse anti-mouse version (Ab00110-2.0).

 Chimeric antibodies for Assay Development and Diagnostics

-Serological immunoassays designed to detect a specific antibody in patient samples rely on serum calibrators (standards) and or positive controls.
-Calibrators can be used in an immunoassay to generate standard curves to quantify the test antibody concentration in the patient serum and or as positive controls to assess the performance of the assay and reagents.
-For a serological assay, calibrators (standards) are derived from seropositive serum or plasma and are heterogeneous by nature and thus suffer from significant drawbacks including:
+Serological immunoassays designed to detect a specific antibody in patient samples rely on serum calibrators (standards) and/or positive controls.
+Calibrators can be used in an immunoassay to generate standard curves to quantify the test antibody concentration in the patient serum, or as positive controls to assess the performance of the assay and reagents.
+For a serological assay, calibrators are derived from seropositive serum or plasma and are heterogeneous by nature, so suffer from significant drawbacks:

 - Lot to lot variability with respect to antibody class IgG, IgM composition, specificity and affinity